Isaiah-Liljestrand/CompilerClassFinalProject/README.md

         Run -> Run Configurations
         Go to the  Arguments tab and click apply once you've added your arguments.
         -t  -a "filepath"\Testfile.txt
-        -t for tokens. -a for abstract syntax tree.
+        -t for tokens. -a for abstract syntax tree
 On the top tool bar, click the run main button (green right arrow) On the Console on the bottom screen, re-enter the filepath if prompted

+--Basic C items that where not implemented-- global varriables
+<, > <=, >= in boolean logic statements
+non-int varriables

+--Interesting features--
+passes all pramaters to functions on the stack when a register is needed and none are available, the least recently used register is used num constants are auto mathed when possible assigning 0 is done with xor

 --C Tokens--
 auto